jbernadas/randNumV2/README.md

 # randNumV2

-This is a mobile app for generating random numbers.
-It is coded in React Native with Expo.
+A React Native mobile app that generates random numbers.

 ## Requirements
 You need Node.js version 12, Yarn version 1.22 and Expo-CLI installed to run this app.